List of EastEnders characters introduced in 2004: Freddie Slater

-Deirdre Foster

-Deirdre Foster, played by Patricia Brake, is the mother of Graham Foster (Alex McSweeney), who attends his rape trial in November 2004.
-When Deirdre speaks to Little Mo Mitchell (Kacey Ainsworth) about her son Freddie (Alex and Tom Kilby), she reveals that Graham has two daughters from his failed marriage who he never sees.
-Kate Mitchell (Jill Halfpenny) passes this information onto Mo's legal team, who ask Graham about it under cross examination.
-Graham lies and is caught out, then berates his mother for telling Mo.
-Graham is then found guilty.

-Little Mo feels sorry for Deirdre and keeps in contact with her until she and Freddie leave Walford in May 2006.

 Jean Slater

 Jean Slater, played by Gillian Wright, is the mother of Stacey Slater (Lacey Turner).
 She appears in December 2004 briefly and in December 2005.
 She returns as a recurring character in June 2006 and begins making regular appearances from November 2006 when she moves in with the Slater family in Walford.
 Jean departs on 13 January 2011 when she admits herself into a psychiatric hospital after becoming severely depressed following Stacey's departure.
 She returns to Walford on 29 March 2011 and moves into the Queen Vic with Kat Slater (Jessie Wallace) and Alfie Moon (Shane Richie).

-DI Christopher Riddick

-Detective Inspector Christopher Riddick, played by Roger Griffiths, is a local police officer.
-Riddick first appears following Paul Trueman's (Gary Beadle) arrest for running drug errands for Andy Hunter (Michael Higgs).
-Riddick urges Paul to stop protecting Andy and implicate him and Paul does so.
-When Paul is later murdered, Riddick and his colleague DS Jones question Andy, who has an alibi for where he had been at the time.
-Riddick's last appearance is when Chrissie Watts (Tracy-Ann Oberman) is arrested for the murder of her husband Den (Leslie Grantham).

 Jake Moon

 Jake Moon, played by Joel Beckett, first appears with his brother Danny Moon (Jake Maskall) from 30 December 2004.
 He is notable for his alliance with gangster Johnny Allen (Billy Murray), his obsession with Johnny's daughter Ruby (Louisa Lytton), his feuds with Phil Mitchell (Steve McFadden), Grant Mitchell (Ross Kemp), Dennis Rickman (Nigel Harman) and Sean Slater (Robert Kazinsky), and his relationship with Chrissie Watts (Tracy-Ann Oberman).